Queens car meetup attack victim alleges slow NYPD response

 Prior to her career in television, Gainer worked in radio news at NPR affiliate WBGO, MetroNetworks: WABC, WOR and Air America.

-Gainer is an eight-time New York Emmy award-winning reporter in the categories "Crime News," "Entertainment News" and "Spot News" to name a few.
-She's been nominated more than a dozen times in the categories of "LIVE Reporter" as well as "Health/Science News," "Spot News" and "Entertainment News."
+Gainer is a nine-time New York Emmy award-winning reporter in the categories "Crime News," "Entertainment News" and "Breaking/Spot News," to name a few.
+She's been nominated more than a dozen times in other categories including "Anchor," "LIVE Reporter" and "Health/Science News."

 Other recognition includes a 2019 New York State Broadcasters Association Award for "Outstanding Spot News," 1st Place Associated Press awards and a PRNDI award.
 Gainer is a graduate of Fordham University in the Bronx, NY where she worked for NPR affiliate WFUV 90.7FM.
 As a college student she was awarded a "Gracie" - a Gracie Allen award from the American Women In Radio And Television for her anchoring.